sententia/Cordova-Clone/README.md

 Current Status
 ==============

 So the gates have just opened.
 Sententia will be building components of the api as needed for his apps.
-If you want one desperatley please drop us a line.
+If you want one desperately please drop us a line.

 Contributing
 =============